-Are Spider Plants Poisonous to Dogs?
-Spider plants are not toxic to dogs, according to ASPCA.
-However, if your dog munch on spider plants, it ends up causing various side effects, including vomiting.
+Spider plants are not poisonous to dogs, according to ASPCA.
+However, if your dog eats spider plants, it ends up causing various side effects, including vomiting.
 Though spider plants are safe and non-toxic to your pets, they are likely to cause dogs some problems if consumed.

 Why Does My Dog Eat My Spider Plant?